pyenv-win/pyenv-win/README.md

 # pyenv for Windows

 [pyenv][1] is a great tool.
 We have ported it to Windows.
-We need your thoughts to improve this library and your feedback helps to grow.
+We need your thoughts to improve this library and your feedback helps to grow the project.

-For existing python users, we support installation via pip: [follow instructions](#installation)
+For existing python users, we support [installation via pip](#installation).

-Contributors and Interested people can join us @[Slack](https://join.slack.com/t/pyenv/shared_invite/zt-f9ydwgyt-Fp8tehxqeCQi5mi77RxpGw) We need your help on motivating us, they help us a lot.
+Contributors and Interested people can join us on @[Slack](https://join.slack.com/t/pyenv/shared_invite/zt-f9ydwgyt-Fp8tehxqeCQi5mi77RxpGw).
+Your help keeps us motivated!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)